Deep learning models are notorious for their appetite for data. The more data you can give them, the better they perform.

 This is beneficial because you can use a VAE to generate new data points similar to your training data.
-This is a great way to increase the size of your dataset without actually having to collect more data.
+This is a great way to increase your dataset size without having to collect more data.

 These are just a few techniques to overcome the small data problem.

 Of course, the best solution is to collect more data.
 But, if you're working with a small dataset, these techniques can help you build a deep learning model that can generalize well.